ldijkman/randomnerd_esp32_wifi_manager/Skins/readme.md

 ---
 make next run on espasyncwebserver?

+for the moment i switched to a working example of espasyncwebserver littlefs fsbrowser

 github.com/holgerlembke/ESPxWebFlMgr  did not compile crc32.h CRC32.h

 i changed crc32.h CRC32.h so that esp8266 does compile from arduino ide examples